 Health Information Technology (HIT)

-The Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in collaboration with the American Health Information Management Association.
+The Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), a commission of the American Health Information Management Association (AHIMA).

 The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).